 Marijuana was given the status of a “schedule 1” drug class in the U.S. in 1970.
 As a result, studying how safe and effective it is as a medicine has been difficult for researchers.

 Many people suffering from epilepsy say marijuana stops their seizures, but there is little scientific evidence.
-Researchers must apply for a special license from the Drug Enforcement Agency in order to study marijuana.
+Researchers must apply for a special license from the Drug Enforcement Administration in order to study marijuana.
 They need permission to access to a supply kept by the National Institute for Drug Abuse.
 These challenges have slowed research.

-But there have been a handful of studies conducted in the U.S. since 1970.
+However, there have been a handful of studies conducted in the U.S. since 1970.
 Other studies, even some ongoing, have been done around the world.

 The findings reveal that the most well-known active ingredient in marijuana, tetrahydrocannabinol (THC), is just one of a group of compounds which have medicinal effects.
 Another, known as cannabidiol (CBD), does not cause the “high” associated with marijuana.
 It is emerging as one of the plant’s leading medicinal compounds.